yyscamper/the-way-to-rackhd-development/write-a-linux-catalog-job.md

 \(1\) Design a Linux catalog task which parse the `ls -l` for the given folder or file and store the result into source `ls`.

-For example, if the given folder is /var/opt, the `ls -l /var/opt` outputs:
+For example, if the given folder is /var/opt, the `ls -l /var/opt` output is:

 ```bash
 $ ls -l /var/opt